nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `UI` component,

 * Executes user commands using the `Logic` component.
-* Delegates command history selection using the `Logic` component.
+* Delegates command history selection to the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.

 ### Logic component